Stamp Duty in Cyprus

 When and how do I pay?
 Formalities and timelines

-According to Cyprus law, stamp duty must be paid within 30 days of signing or drafting the document.
+For these older contracts, stamp duty must be paid within 30 days of the signing date to avoid penalties.

 Your lawyer or real estate agent will ordinarily carry out the relevant process for paying.